2013 Audi Q5 Interior

 - "For some functions, there are steering-wheel-mounted controls, too.
 Not all of them are intuitive to use: The trip computer, for instance, is operated via switches on the windshield wiper control arm, which were hard to find." -- Businessweek (2011)

-The 2013 Audi Q5 has 29.1 cubic feet of cargo space, which can expand to 57.3 cubic feet by folding down the back seats.
+The 2013 Audi Q5 has 29.1 cubic feet of cargo space, which can expand to 57.3 cubic feet when you fold down the back seats.
 While SUVs like the Volvo XC60 offer a bit more room, reviewers praise the Q5 for its useful cargo hold and wide cargo opening.
 One reviewer also comments that the 40/20/40 split-folding rear seats offer some flexibility if you’re carrying passengers and cargo.

 - "A fairly low cargo deck and wide liftgate aid loading, as do easy-fold rear seat backs that latch nearly flat." -- Consumer Guide